 What you can expect!

-Obviously no two conferences will be the same.
+No two conferences will be the same.
 There will be different companies and services attending.

 And there will be different people attending these events.
 So, who knows who you will meet at these events.